nvogel/puppet-ansible/README.md

 A puppet master with store config enable, because this module use exported ressources.

-This module is only compatible with a Debian squeeze or wheezy and puppet 2.7+.
+This module is created for Debian (squeeze/wheezy) and compatible with puppet 2.7+.

 This module use puppetlabs-stdlib.